zSnout/v5.zsnout.com/README.md

 ## REPL

-If you want to debug some stuff, you can run 'npm run repl'.
+If you want to debug some stuff, you can run `npm run repl`.
 This runs Node's normal REPL, but starts the zSnout server automatically and places the Fastify instance into the `server` variable.

 ## Markdown Documents